gastonlucca/Gaston-Portfolio/README.md

 How am I performing on the official KPIs?​
 What is my country’s ranking?

-Target audience: Sale manger by region /country
-Active Users: 500
+Target audience: Sales manager by region /country Active Users: 500
-Patform: AWS + tableau
+Platform: Saleforce + AWS + Tableau Web

 > Note: WIP